AARP Life Insurance Review 2026: Is It Worth It for Seniors

 • There’s no cash value, and once the coverage expires, you get no money back.

 Many seniors we’ve worked with said they felt blindsided when they saw their premiums spike.
-Others let the policy lapse due to another rate increase — losing all the money they paid in.
-It’s heartbreaking.
+Others let the policy lapse due to another rate increase — losing protection they once had.

-💡 Better option: Guaranteed level term from independent carriers — same simplicity, but your premiums never increase, more affordable and coverage can extend to age 80 or slightly longer.
+💡 Better option: Guaranteed level term from independent carriers — similiar simplicity, but your premiums never increase, more affordable and coverage can sometimes extend to age 85.

 AARP Whole Life Insurance Review